 Take each other’s hands.

 As an addendum, I shared the above statistics with my son and his wife as they were embarking on their honeymoon.
 David reported back with these results.
 “We prayed together on Thursday, Friday, and Saturday, and they were amazing smooth sailing days.
 Everything worked well.
 Then on Sunday, we forgot, and it was a crappy day that ended with a head injury from roller-blading.
-Man, if we had taken two minutes to pray, maybe that injury would have been offset.”
+Man, if we had taken two minutes to pray, maybe that injury wouldn't have happened.”

 So there you have it.
 The Bible has a lot, of course, to say about prayer, but perhaps one of my favorite passages comes from Mark 11:24 (NRSVCE), “So I tell you, whatever you ask for in prayer believe that you have received it, and it will be yours.”
 Powerful stuff in your gift; now employ it.